pybricks/pybricks.github.io/learn/getting-started/pybricks-environment.md

 {% include diagram.html data=page.code_create_new %}

 Your new program contains a few blocks already.
-There's a yellow _setup_ and _start_ block, as well as a blue print block.
+There's a yellow _Setup_ and _Start_ block, as well as a blue Print block.
 We'll get to the details of these in the next chapters.
 For now, just move some of the blocks around to get a feel for how this works.